Aestivial/VIT_Archive/README.md

 # 🎓 VIT University Notes & PPTs Archive 📚

 Welcome! 👋 This repo is your ultimate survival kit or a quick reference for the university curriculum.
 Dive in to find all the notes, PPTs, and resources that helped me get through my classes.
-Whether you're cramming for exams, prepping for a presentation, or just trying to stay ahead, I've got you covered!
+Whether you're cramming for exams, prepping for a presentation, referring to some old course material, or just trying to stay ahead, I've got you covered!

 ## 🗂️ What's Inside?